Here you can find results of the blue study on local purchasing in Quebec (between intentions and actions) conducted by our partner, the Léger firm.

 The investigation then aims to identify whether there is a The desire to buy local is running out of steam.
 And the answer is yes.
 Particularly among young people aged 18 to 34, 33% of those surveyed are getting tired of hearing about buying local.

 David Crête, Professor in the Department of Marketing and Information Systems at the Université du Québec à Trois-Rivières, gives his opinion and states thathe feels reassured despite this slight loss of steam.
 Between the intention and the act of purchase, the teacher reminds us that the details count: staff attitude in the trade is of major importance.
-Local purchasing is encouraged when customers are satisfied with their purchasing experience : a smile, clear explanations from a receptionist and humanized service make all the difference.
+Local purchasing is encouraged when the customer is satisfied with his experience purchase : a smile, clear explanations from a receptionist and humanized service make all the difference.

 Manon Kirouac, Marketing Director of Première Moisson, says thatshe sees buying local as a perennial wave rather than a passing fad.
 The first containment boom created a effervescence on purchasing methods but despite the slight loss of momentum described above, Ms. Kirouac is confident that the future of purchasing will remain local.